midzer/tobii/README.md

 </button>
 ```

-In both ways, the attribute `data-type` with the value `youtube` must be added.
+In both ways, the attribute `data-type` with the value `youtube` is required.

 #### Optional attributes